lark-parser/Lark.js/README.md

+# Lark.js

-# Lark.js - generate parsers in Javascript
+**Generate LALR(1) parsers in Javascript**

+Lark is a popular parsing toolkit for Python.

-This is a port of the Lark standalone parser to Javascript.
+This project is a port of the Lark standalone parser to Javascript.

-Lark is a parsing toolkit for Python, built with a focus on ergonomics, performance and modularity.

-With Lark.js, you create a Javascript parser from a grammar written for Lark.
+Lark.js takes a `.lark` grammar, and from it generates a standalone Javascript parser.

-The compiled Javascript module will include Lark's base classes and utilities, such as `Tree`, `Transformer`, `Visitor` and `InteractiveParser`.
+The generated Javascript module will include Lark's base classes and utilities, such as `Tree`, `Transformer`, `Visitor` and `InteractiveParser`.

-Currently, only LALR(1) is supported.
-(Earley support is planned!)
+**Lark grammars**

+Lark grammars are written in an augmented EBNF (a textual format), and usually use the `.lark` extension.

+Because they are purely declarative, and don't contain code, they are entirely portable between languages.

+It is now possible to use Lark grammars in 3 languages: Python, Javascript and Julia.

 ### Install Lark.js